khalilmissaoui/khalilmissaoui/README.md

 🌱 Certified Kubernetes Application Developer - CKAD <br />
 🌱 AWS Solutions Architect Associate - SAA-C03 <br />

-- 🕸️ Currently reading about my hidden potential , special thanks to whoever woke me up about it , forever greatful .
+- 🕸️ Currently reading about the power of living the NOW , special thanks to whoever woke me up about it , forever greatful .
 - 🥅 becoming the best version of me , wisely :)

 please check my website , I do update it often for fun : https://khalil-missaoui.netlify.app/